 - The concessionaire, Myakka Outpost, continued to provide food, souvenirs and rental services for the enjoyment of park visitors. - Myakka Wildlife Tours continued to provide interpretive airboat tours on the Upper Myakka Lake and tram tours to the Florida Dry Prairie and other ecosystems for park visitors. - The park offers a Canopy Walkway, which includes a suspension bridge and 74' tower.
-This is very popular with the visitors. - A self-guided Native Tree Walk is provided, which allows the visitors to learn about the native trees of the park. - There is a Visitor Center, located in an historical CCC barn, where the visitors can watch 5 mini-movies about Myakka and see many taxidermies of the animals we have at the park including a Florida Panther. - The Friends of Myakka continued to host Moon Over Myakka concerts during the winter months.
+This is very popular with the visitors. - A self-guided Native Tree Walk is provided, which allows the visitors to learn about the native trees of the park. - The Friends of Myakka continued to host Moon Over Myakka concerts during the winter months.
 These concerts are Myakka's biggest events of the year. - We provide guided Full Moon Bike Rides once a month.
 The guides lead the participants along the main drive during evening hours to watch the sunset and view wildlife under the full moon. - Weekly ranger guided walks and campfire programs are scheduled for park visitors and campers (December-March). - A weekly, walking tour to Deep Hole is offered during the fall and winter months. - During the busy months of the year, a bird naturalist is at the birdwalk on certain days of the week.
-The naturalist has a scope, bird guides, and birding experience handy for the visitors' use.
+The naturalist has a scope, bird guides, and birding experience handy for the visitors' use. - A Myakka River Clean Up was organized and led by our interpretive chairperson. - Weekly Camper Coffees and Ice Cream Socials are organized by volunteers for park visitors and campers (December-March).

-- A Myakka River Clean Up was organized and led by our interpretive chairperson. - Weekly Camper Coffees and Ice Cream Socials are organized by volunteers for park visitors and campers (December-March). - Every two weeks, story time is provided in the Log Pavilion for campers.
+- Every two weeks, story time is provided in the Log Pavilion for campers.
 This is a time when rangers and volunteers tell stories or read poems about Myakka and Florida history. - The park serves as host to many weddings, private events and family gatherings. - The park is listed as a site on the Great Florida Birding Trail. - Myakka Half Marathon fundraiser event for families affected by Alzheimer's (annual, started in 2015)